k8s-docs/prometheus-docs/content/blog/2016-05-01-interview-with-showmax.md

 ---
-title: Interview with ShowMax
+title: 采访ShowMax
-created_at: 2016-05-01
+date: 2016-05-01
 kind: article
 author_name: Brian Brazil
 ---

-*This is the second in a series of interviews with users of Prometheus, allowing them to share their experiences of evaluating and using Prometheus.*
+_This is the second in a series of interviews with users of Prometheus, allowing them to share their experiences of evaluating and using Prometheus._

 ## Can you tell us about yourself and what ShowMax does?